petercorke/RVC3-python/figures/line_drawings/README.md

 # Line drawings

-which have been manually drawn using [EazyDraw for Mac](http://eazydraw.com) and exported as EPS files.
+These have been manually drawn using [EazyDraw for Mac](http://eazydraw.com) and exported as EPS files.

+Unfortunately EPS files can't be viewed on GitHub, but the figures will look just like those included in the book.